sdodlapa/llm_evaluation/QWEN_EVALUATION_TRACKER.md

 ## Research Questions

+### **Pipeline Reliability**
+- **RESOLVED:** Why were code execution scores showing 0%?
+(Format mismatch)
+- How many other datasets have similar format issues?
+- What validation can prevent similar bugs in the future?

 ### **Model Size Impact**
 - How does performance scale from 8B to 14B parameters?
 - What is the optimal size for different task types?